Although there are notable exceptions, most evidence suggests that COVID-19 is much less dangerous for children than it is for adults and infants.

 No medication can cure COVID-19.
 Although hospitals and researchers are exploring experimental treatments, these are currently only available to very sick people.

 Most children can recover with home treatment.
-To help a child with COVID-19:

 - Encourage them to rest.